 Oral cancer.
-It’s not as well-known as other types of cancer, so it’s important for people to be aware of the symptoms of oral cancer.
-Knowing what to watch for and when medical intervention may be necessary can relieve a lot of anxiety and worry for patients.
+It is not as well-known as other types of cancer, so it is important for people to be aware of oral cancer symptoms.
+Knowing what to watch for and when medical intervention may be necessary can relieve a lot of anxiety and worry.
 It can also give medical professionals an edge in detecting oral cancer early.
 April is oral cancer awareness month.
-Let's learn what to look for.
+Let us learn what to look for.

 The early signs of oral cancer, unfortunately, can often be overlooked or mistaken for other dental or medical problems.
 If that happens, the cancer may go untreated or ignored.
 These signs can include lingering cold-like symptoms or a toothache.
-Admittedly, it’s quite a leap to blame these symptoms on oral cancer.
-But if they persist for a week or more and don't seem to be improving, it’s worth it to investigate further.
+Admittedly, it is quite a leap to blame these symptoms on oral cancer.
+But if they persist for a week or more and do not seem to be improving, it is worth it to investigate further.
 Like most other forms of cancer, early detection is vital to treatment options and opportunities.
 The earlier the cancer is diagnosed, the sooner it can be treated.

 Other signs of oral cancer vary greatly, but should also be considered.
 These symptoms include, but are not limited to:

 - A mouth sore that does not go away on its own and does not heal